dgvolpato/MedsApp/README.md

 # MedsApp

-Records the state of medication taken each day for our HoloLens project.
+Records the state of medication taken each day (for our HoloLens project).

 ## Instructions